make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 The category, version (either a legacy Deploy or the new TransactionV1 type), and the hash are provided for each transaction.

 `Deploy`s in V1 blocks are categorized as `Mint` for native transfer deploys and `Large` for all the rest.
-The same happens for legacy deploys sent to a Casper v2.x node.
+The same applies to legacy deploys sent to a Casper v2.x node.

 ### Block height type